Theoretical and advanced machine learning with TensorFlow

 There is no single course that will teach you everything you need to know about deep learning.
 One approach that may be helpful is to take a few courses at the same time.
 Although there will be overlap in the material, having multiple instructors explain concepts in different ways can be helpful, especially for complex topics.
 Below are several courses we recommend to help get you started.
 You can explore each of them together, or just choose the ones that feel the most relevant to you.

 Remember, the more you learn, and reinforce these concepts through practice, the more adept you will be at building and evaluating your own ML models.

 Take these courses:

-Finally, Andrew Ng’s seminal Deep Learning Specialization at Coursera has five courses in which you learn the foundations of deep learning, including Convolutional networks, RNNS, LSTMs, and more.
+Andrew Ng's Deep Learning Specialization at Coursera also teaches the foundations of deep learning, including convolutional networks, RNNS, LSTMs, and more.
 This specialization is designed to help you apply deep learning in your work, and to build a career in AI.

 ⬆ And ⬇ Read these books:

 To complement what you learn in the courses listed above, we recommend that you dive deeper by reading the books below.
 Each book is available online, and offers supplementary materials to help you practice.